deckhouse/module-sdk/README.md

 ### One file example
-This file must be in 'hooks/' folder to build binary
+This file must be in 'hooks/' folder to build binary (see examples for correct layout)

 ```go
 package main